AQ-HQ/Golden-Insights/README.md

 # Golden-Insights
 Golden Insights is an advanced AI-powered web application that analyzes geological, economic, and market factors to provide accurate gold price predictions.
-The system considers global gold reserves, and recent market trends to deliver insights for investors, traders, and analysts.
+The system considers global gold reserves, mining outputs, ore grades, supply disruptions, and recent market trends to deliver insights for investors, traders, and analysts.
+Its user-friendly interface allows easy interaction, visualization of gold trends, and actionable predictions.